loum/makester/docs/docs/makefiles/k8s/k8s.md

     All Kubernetes manifests are expected to be in the `MAKESTER__K8_MANIFESTS` directory (defaults to `$MAKESTER__WORK_DIR/k8s/manifests`).

 !!! warning
-    Care must be taken when managing mulitple Kubernetes contexts. `kubectl` will operate against the active context.
+    Care must be taken when managing multiple Kubernetes contexts. `kubectl` will operate against the active context.

 The Makester minikube subsystem is an optional facility as it requires binaries that you will need to install yourself.
 In the case of Kubernetes minikube, you can get the link to the installation